flowlabcu/FLATiron/README.md

 ‌
 - Teeraratkul, C., Tomaiuolo, M., Stalker, T.J., and Mukherjee, D. “Investigating Clot-flow Interactions By Integrating Intravital ImagingWith In Silico Modeling For Analysis Of Flow, Transport, And Hemodynamic Forces.” **Scientific Reports.
 14(1):696.
 2024.**

-- Rovito, N., and Mukherjee, D., 2024, “In Silico Analysis of Flow-Mediated Drug Transport for Thrombolytic Therapy in Acute Ischemic Stroke,” Volume 8: Fluids Engineering.
+- Rovito, N., and Mukherjee, D. In Silico Analysis Of Flow-mediated Drug Transport For Thrombolytic Therapy In Acute Ischemic Stroke. **In: ASME International Mechanical Engineering Congress and Exposition, Vol. 88667, pp. V008T10A026.
+2025**.
 ‌
 ## 7. Questions and issues